Love for adventure? Check!

 “Going green” can be as simple as carrying a reusable water bottle, only doing laundry when absolutely necessary (especially for long-term stays), and reducing the use of electrical appliances.

-The Royal Society for the Conservation of Nature, or RSCN, is a social enterprise featured on the Meaningful Travel Map of Jordan and focuses on protecting and sustaining Jordan’s natural resources.
+The Royal Society for the Conservation of Nature (RSCN) is a social enterprise featured on the Meaningful Travel Map of Jordan and focuses on protecting and sustaining Jordan’s natural resources.
 This organization raises awareness of environmental issues and implements safeguards to protect plants, animals, and raw materials.
 RSCN has been successful in breeding endangered species, like the Arabian Oryx, in captivity and reintroducing them into the wilderness.
 Local schools have gotten children involved in conservation activities and projects, too!
 Visitors to Jordan can see this great work in one of their many protected lands throughout the country.

 2. Shop Local in Jordan